|BILL & DAVE HIKES|

 Many of the hikers who join us each month have been participating for 10 years or more, and attendance averages approximately 30 people.
 Our hikes have become a social event as much as a hiking event.
 Our moderately strenuous hikes are good for both the body and soul.
 We hike rain or shine, so be prepared.

-For those of you who plan ahead, our future hike schedule is 11/11 (Henry's Knob at Annadel), and 12/2 (East Slope of Sonoma Mountain).
+For those of you who plan ahead, our future hike schedule for all of 2018 will soon be posted.

 We lead three annual fundraising hikes.
 The "4th of July Fireworks Hike" goes to the top of Bald Mountain where participants can view over a dozen different fireworks displays.
 Addititionally, we lead the "Brunch on Bald" and "Headwaters to Headwaters" fundraisers.
 Space is limited and reservations are required.
 They provide much needed revenue for Sugarloaf Ridge State Park, which is now operated by Team Sugarloaf and receives no funds from the state.